 Final thoughts

 The property market is always changing.
 You need to be ready to keep up with all the latest technologies and regulations.
-We’re looking to roll out a 3D virtual property tour to help our franchisees visualise how our nurseries will look once they’re fully furnished – this service will be in place by mid-2024.

 Potential franchisees or property developers need to keep an open mind.
 If a building becomes available that has a large capacity and outdoor space, being aware of all the requirements might open your horizons for the nursery setting.
 With demand growing, an early years setting could be a more than prudent purchase for your portfolios.